|Jesuitica - About|

 Besides these, a number of other libraries from religious congregations and from private persons have been completely or partially incorporated.
 Moreover, thanks to the annual credits of the Faculty of Theology and Religious Studies it has been possible to update these collections through regular purchase.
 In both ways, the Jesuitica collection keeps increasing.

-Lastly, the Jesuitica collection has been greatly enlarged by the transfer of the Nijmegen (Berchmanianum) Jesuitica collection in the Fall of 2006.
-This collection belonging to the Dutch Jesuit Province will be housed in and administered by the staff of the Maurits Sabbe Library.
+In the Fall of 2006 the Jesuitica collection has been greatly enlarged by the transfer of the Nijmegen (Berchmanianum) Jesuitica collection, which belongs to the Dutch Jesuit Province.
+Lastly, the Jesuitica collection belonging to Maastricht University was also transferred to the Maurits Sabbe Library in 2014.
+These collections will be housed in and administered by the staff of the Maurits Sabbe Library.

-Adapted from M. Sabbe, F. Gistelinck and S. De Smet, S.J. in: Early Sixteenth Century Printed Books 1501-1540 in the Library of the Leuven Faculty of Theology, Leuven, 1994 .
+Adapted and enlarged from M. Sabbe, F. Gistelinck and S. De Smet, S.J. in: Early Sixteenth Century Printed Books 1501-1540 in the Library of the Leuven Faculty of Theology, Leuven, 1994.